-Poems and prose I never thought I would write, connected with a religion I was born in to and never thought I would become not only interested in but fanatical about–although recently I think I hope I am more passionate than fanatical.
-However, my Jewish interests continue to develop in unexpected directions, from German and Austrian writers like Stefan Zweig and Lion Feuchtwanger to planned trips to Brazil, to try to find the grave of a great-uncle, and to Portugal, to learn about Portuguese Jews.
+Poems and prose I never thought I would write, connected with a religion I was born into and never thought I would become not only interested in but sometimes fanatical about–although I hope I am now more passionate than fanatical.
+However, my Jewish interests continue to develop in unexpected directions, from German and Austrian writers like Stefan Zweig and Lion Feuchtwanger, to planning trips to Brazil to try to find the grave of a great-uncle and to Portugal to learn about Portuguese Jews.
 The organization here is somewhat though not entirely random.

 Coiling the Serpent–an a-to-z miscellany of poetry/prose.

 Here I Seek You: Jewish Poems for Shabbat, Holy Days, and Everydays–a print collection of liturgical poems that can accompany the prayer service or be read or recited on their own.

 Here I Seek You: Jewish Poems for Shabbat, Holy Days, and Everydays—a .pdf version of the printed book published in 2016 showing the poems in the context of the prayers.

 www.medievalhebrewpoetry.org–my web site containing translations of poetry by different translators, “imaginessays” on the writers, photographs, a bibliography, links, and other information.
 Following is a link to the just the imaginessays–

 Medieval Hebrew Poets–Essays + Conversation–writings about Abraham Ibn Ezra, Yehudah Halevi, Solomon Ibn Gabirol, Moses Ibn Ezra, and Samuel Hanagid.